ArtemSmaznov/dotfiles-awesomewm/README.md

 > KDE

-Later I switched to KDE and I loved how it allowed to customize the looks but with all the customizations it allowed I found it to be more limiting than Cinnamon was.
-Things that annoyed me in KDE were too long Taskbar buttons, not being able to set a custom date format for the taskbar widget and navigating all the settings felt very unintuitive.
+I tried KDE and loved how it allowed to customize the looks but with all the customizations it allowed I found it to be more limiting than Cinnamon was.
+Things that annoyed me in KDE were too long Taskbar buttons, not being able to set a custom date format for the taskbar widget and navigating all the settings felt very counterintuitive.
 I did like the flow that activities offered even though the implementation was a bit off for me.

 > AwesomeWM - Having a Taste

-Later I found an AwesomeWM config by [ChrisTitus](https://github.com/ChrisTitusTech/material-awesome) and immediately loved the tags flow it offered.
+Later, I found an AwesomeWM config by [ChrisTitus](https://github.com/ChrisTitusTech/material-awesome) and immediately loved the tags flow it offered.
 I did find the customization quite lacking though and I couldn't use it as a full on replacement for Cinnamon (I switched back to Cinnamon from KDE at that time).
 I then tried writing my own config from scratch but found Lua and Awesome API too hard to understand and realized that writing something usable will take way too much time.

 > AwesomeWM - Settling In

-Finally I found a config by [manilarome](https://github.com/manilarome/the-glorious-dotfiles) on UnixPorn sub-reddit and loved how it looked.
+Finally, I stumbled upon a config by [manilarome](https://github.com/manilarome/the-glorious-dotfiles) on UnixPorn sub-reddit and loved how it looked.
 After cloning it I mostly ditched Cinnamon and started spending more time in Awesome.
-I also started diggin deeper in the configs to modify things that I wanted differently and started to understand more and more of how it actually works.
+I also started digging deeper in the configs to modify things that I wanted differently and started to understand more and more of how it actually works.

 # Future of my Config